All the information you need to make a no-code website.

 5.)
 Select the NameCheap option

-At this point you should be good to go!
+At this point, you should be good to go!
 If you do have any trouble, both NameCheap and Super have live chats you can use to get assistance with troubleshooting.
-If you are having trouble with Notion, there are a TON of tutorial videos on Youtube that you can use to continue to buff up on your skills.
+If you are having trouble with Notion, there are a TON of tutorial videos on Youtube that you can use to improve your skills.